Code-Institute-Submissions/exotics_ecosse/README.md

 * Thank you page has a form which lists all transaction details on left and a success toast opens on right.
 * Vehicle management page for owners only allows submission of vehicle details and gives access to edit and delete.

-### Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

-### Features Left to Implement
-Another feature idea

 ## Technologies Used
 * HTML the standard markup language
 * CSS to style html